amit-raj-repo/Machine-Learning/Decision-Trees.md

   - **Nationality - Indian** = 0.45
   - **Age - 50** = 0.38

-From the results, we can can conclude that **Gender - Male** is our best choice for ***Root Node***.
-We will carry out the same steps for the next split until a stopping criteria (Discussed Later) is reached
+From the results, we can can conclude that **Gender - Male** is our best choice for ***Root Node***

+We will carry out the same steps and grow the tree further until a stopping criteria is reached.

+## ***Advantages of Decision Trees***

+1. Decision Trees are Simple to understand, interpret, visualize
+2. Decision trees implicitly perform variable or feature selection
+3. Can handle both numerical and categorical data
+4. Can also handle multi-output problems
+5. Nonlinear relationships between parameters do not affect tree performance

+After going through this post, you'll have a fair idea of how Decision Tree work for a ***Classification Problem***.

+Posts you might be interested in:

+- **Regression Trees**
+- **Decision Tree Implementation & Hyperparameter Tuning**